juferafo/UDE-data-lake/README.md

 # UDE-data-lake

-Data Lakes are widely used by organizations as part of their infrastructure to maintain data.
-Frecuently companies build these in the cloud.
-Several cloud providers (Google, Microsoft or Amazon) offer services to store objects (blobs) in a long-term fashion, with high data availability, security, performance and scalability.
-These features are important to the end user since they make possible to built a datalake that suits the needs of the company like, for example, include different entry points for cold and hot data.
+Data Lakes are widely used by organizations as part of their infrastructure to host both structured (tabular format data like CSVs or JSONS) and non-structured (images, videos, etc...) information.
+In recent times many companies choose the cloud as the platform where the Data Lake will be maintained since cloud providers (Google, Microsoft or Amazon) offer services to store objects (blobs) in a long-term fashion, with high data availability, fully managed security, high performance, scalability and different storage types for hot/cold data.
+These features are important to the end user since it makes possible to create a Data Lake with enough resources to suit the needs of the company or, in other words, the problem of under- or over-provissioning of resources is avoided.

-In the use-case presented here we are going to build a Data Lake on top of [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card).
-Our goal is to store the data contained in the two datasets (song and log datasets) described below.
-Together, these datasets provide insights on the customer usage of a music application.
-When the customer plays a song, signs-in or out new records are included in the log dataset.
-We can use both repositories to answer questions like: what is the top 10 songs played this week? how long do customers make use of the paid tier subscription?
+In the use-case presented here a Data Lake will be build on top of [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) and a data pipeline will be used to ingest data on the Data Lake.
+To this end, we will work with two sets of data: the song and log datasets.
+With the information contained in these datasets we can retrieve valuable insights on the customer's usage of a music app like, for example, what is the top 10 songs played this week? or, how long do customers make use of the paid tier subscription?

-In [this repository](https://github.com/juferafo/UDE-redshift) we explored the same case scenario but using a Data Warehouse to host the data which is a valid alternative of the use-case presented here.
-Nowadays, the usage of Data Lakes is gaining popularity due to the posibility of storing both structured and un-structured data and fast connection with other cloud services within the same cloud provider.
+In [this repository](https://github.com/juferafo/UDE-redshift) we explored the same scenario but using a Data Warehouse instead of a Data Lake.
+This is a valid alternative to the work presented here as we are working with tabular data.
+Nowadays, the usage of Data Lakes is gaining popularity due to the posibility of storing both structured and un-structured data and fast integration with other cloud services and APIs.

 ## Project datasets

-As mentioned in the introductions, we are going to process the data the song dataset and the log dataset.
-As described below, these contain different information and, therefore, different schema.
+As mentioned in the introductions, we are going to process the information present in the song and the log dataset.
+As described below, they encapsulate different information and, therefore, their schema is distinct.

 ### Song dataset

-The song dataset is a subset of the [Million Song Dataset](http://millionsongdataset.com/) and it contains information about the songs available music application.
-The records of this dataset are categorized, among other fields, by artist ID, song ID, title, duration, etc...
-Each entry or row is written as a JSON file.
-The JSONs are organized altogether in folders with the following structure:
+The song dataset is a subset of the [Million Song Dataset](http://millionsongdataset.com/) and it contains information about the songs available in the music app.
+The records are categorized, among other fields, by artist ID, song ID, title, duration, etc...
+Each row is written as a JSON with the schema shown below and file organized in folders with the following structure.

 ```
 ./data/song_data/